Combat

 Morale

-The Party may wish to give chase.
+The Party may choose to give chase.